 They are completely different things okay?

 How do these panels work?
-It’s really simple, you pump cold water literally through the panel, the sun comes in hits the glass - hits the water, heats the water – the hot water gets pumped the hot tap, simple as that.
+It’s really simple, you pump cold water literally through the panel, the sun comes in hits the glass – hits the water, heats the water – the hot water gets pumped or is gravity fed to the hot tap.
+Simple as that.

 There are two main types of technology for solar hot water panels.
 First is the flat plate collector, called… “Flat plate”.
 The other is a funkier looking technology and I get into all sorts of trouble with so hot water dealers if I say they are more efficient.
 They are called Evacuated Tube and they’re more expensive, as generally they convert more of the sun’s heat into heat in the water.
 Hence, why they’re more efficient certainly more efficient at lower temperatures.

-So, if you live somewhere chilly like Melbourne or Tasmania, you probably looking at evacuated tubes wheras if you live somewhere like Brisbane, like Northern New south Wales, evacuated tube is probably a bit over the top.
-So that’s the solar hot water panel.
+So, if you live somewhere chilly like Melbourne or Tasmania, you are probably looking at evacuated tubes wheras if you live somewhere like Brisbane or Northern NSW, evacuated tube is probably a bit over the top.

-You get between 6 and 60 on a roof.
+You typically put between 6 and 60 of these panels on a roof.
 They are much smaller than solar hot water panels and all they do is they take the sunlight in and use a mixture of semi conductors and silicon to convert the sunlight into electricity, so you get sun in and electricity out.

 What should you get first?